-Eyewitness report of Robert Graves as provided in an interview with the Web Master of Battleship Row Web Site.
+From interview with the Web Master of Battleship Row Web Site

 On that morning at 0745 I had eaten breakfast and had gone top side aft for the raising of colors.
 I am a farm boy from Yakima Washington who has always held in high esteem the United States Flag.
 Therefore, my being there just prior to the call away of the Liberty launch to merry point landing.
 Toddy Bugarin and I were just visiting when he observed some planes coming in and he stated "You would think we could at least have Sunday off''.
 The Utah was a battleship converted to a manned target ship, the AG16 number.
 We towed targets astern of us and our decks were all covered to 12 by 12 timbers in protection from the 55-pound water bombs and small smoke bombs dropped for practice by our airplanes.
 Suddenly we noticed the planes had the blood spot of the rising sun on the wings and they dropped a torpedo that struck our ship.
 We also noticed there was strafing as they came over the ship.
 "Bombing Quarters" were called.
 We all had assigned areas for when we were under attack, our guns were covered with a "doghouse" of steel and we could not fire if we chose to do so.
 Toddy and I went below to deck 3, as we got there another torpedo hit us and we really started to roll over, then "Abandon Ship" was passed and the klaxons sounded.
 We tried to get top side again, but the timbers cascading down and the strafing kept us pinned down for a minute or two.